Warm roof conversion

 Once the timber pods are installed the insulation can be installed.
 This is what really helps to lower the U value so much.

 These roofs are supplied with high performance multi foil insulation.
-This has the ability to insulate the roof very well, whilst keeping the profile of the roof down, if you were to use solid foam insulation you would need to use over 75mm to reach a similar insulation value, this would mean a thicker rafter height and a lower ceiling height inside.
+This has the ability to insulate the roof very well, whilst keeping the profile of the roof down, if you were to use solid foam insulation you would need to use over 75mm to reach a similar insulation value, this would mean a thicker rafter height, more weight and a lower ceiling height inside.

-We realise that a roof replacement will effect the light transmission into the room, so you can opt for roof lights to be designed into the roof.
+We realise that a roof replacement will effect the light transmission into the room, so you can opt for roof lights to be designed into the roof, depending on the style and sze.
 These will be supplied complete with flashing kits ready to drop straight into the precut holes.

 The inside is now ready to be wired up if you are having any lighting/speakers in the roof.
-After that the plasterboard is cut and fitted, then plastered.
+The rafters are battened out and after that the plasterboard is cut and fitted, then plastered.

 To finish, lightweight tiles are supplied in a style and colour of your choosing.
 You have a choice of slate effect PVC tiles that are a fantastic alternative to real slate, or a lightweight steel tile which has an extremely hard wearing surface.